 If you do need to create your own map, you can follow the instructions here, taken from the mkgmap page.

 The first step is to extract the data from openstreetmap and save the data locally in osm format.
-There are a few different ways to do this, but the easiest way is using their URL api from the command line:
+There are a few different ways to do this, using either point-and-click tools or from the command line:

 wget http://www.informationfreeway.org/api/0.6/*[bbox=11,47,11.5,47.5] -O data.osm